“There’s an app for that.”

 Preparing your software for localization: Internationalization

 Internationalization occurs before any localization efforts begin.
-Internationalization is the fundamental step to making your software accept multiple languages — so that on a code level, you can include foreign languages, other characters and accents, or administrative and billing needs like changing currencies.
+Internationalization is the fundamental step to making your software accept multiple languages.
+It enables you, on a code level, to include or address the following:

 Internationalization creates placeholders for translations (often called “strings”) in resource files that automatically change to the correct foreign language based on your customers’ location.
 Multiple sources will offer varying definitions of the term but mostly fall back on the same best practices: